Churchill war ministry: 14–17 May—completion of government membership

-18 May to 4 June – War cabinet crisis
+18 May to 4 June—war cabinet crisis

 The war situation in Europe became increasingly critical for the Allies as the Wehrmacht overran northern France and the Low Countries through May, culminating in the siege of Dunkirk and the desperate need to evacuate the British Expeditionary Force by Operation Dynamo.
 In the war cabinet, Churchill faced a serious challenge by Halifax to his direction of the war.
-Halifax wanted to sue for peace by asking Mussolini to broker a treaty between the British government and Hitler.
+Halifax wanted to sue for peace by asking Benito Mussolini to broker a treaty between the British government and Hitler.
 Churchill wanted to continue the war.
 Attlee and Greenwood supported Churchill while Chamberlain, still the leader of the majority Conservative Parliamentary Party, remained neutral for several days until finally aligning himself with Churchill's resolve to fight on.